 Chris Sayer is a fifth generation farmer and writer.
 His avocados, citrus and figs from Petty Ranch help provide the local flavor at a number of Ventura County restaurants.
 Chris writes about local food and farming for TLVC.
 He recently published Picking our Future: Essays on Food, Change, and Farming.
 Check out his website at www.saticoyroots.wordpress.com.

-This brief video by Mike Love gives you a small glimpse of the wonderful experience we had at Totally Local VC's latest event, Dinner At The Vista.
+This brief video by Mike Love gives you a small glimpse of the wonderful experience we had at Totally Local VC's, Dinner At The Vista in August.

 Want even more info?